JZJisawesome/anslatortray-rs/README.md

 Anslatortray for Rust is a spiritual sucessor of my original <a href="https://git.jekel.ca/JZJ/anslatortray">Anslatortray</a> (for C++).

+# Dependencies

+None other than the standard libraries!

 # Anslatortray Code and Documentation Licence

 MIT License